xxyzz/ostep-hw/7/README.md

 ## Homework (Simulation)

-This program, `scheduler.py`, allows you to see how different sched- ulers perform under scheduling metrics such as response time, turnaround time, and total wait time.
+This program, `scheduler.py`, allows you to see how different schedulers perform under scheduling metrics such as response time, turnaround time, and total wait time.
 See the README for details.

 ### Questions